jmpearl/GaMA/README.md

 # GaMA
 The Gravitational and Mesh Adaptation library is a set of optimized matlab classes used to model the gravitational fields of asteroids and comets.
 It contains a number of supporting classes and functions required to initialize gravitational models, integrate trajectories, and post-process results.
 The gravitational models are easy to initialize and contain methods to calculate the potential, acceleration, laplacian, and gravitational gradient given a position.
+The gravity models that are currently included:

+  -spherical harmonic model of Gottlieb
+  -analytic polyhedral model of Werner and Scheeres -approximate polyhedral and curvilinear surface models of Pearl and Hitt -mascon models

 It also gives the user the ability to create composite models -- superimposing as many base models as desired.
 The current version is serial.

 ### Getting Started
 To access the classes and functions of GaMA, add the directory tree to the run path.
 This can be done by running the following command: